![]() | ![]() | ![]() |

 Parental Leave (2022–) is a meditation on contemporary parenthood as a form of invisible labour.

-Beginning with the birth of my son Einar and later expanding to include my daughter Freya, alongside my spouse Alexandra, Parental Leave emerged from the realization that much of family life unfolds outside the moments we choose to remember.
-By attending to what happens between milestones, celebrations, and achievements, the project seeks to broaden how parenthood, caregiving, and family life are understood and represented within contemporary culture.
+Beginning with the birth of my son Einar and later my daughter Freya, alongside my spouse Alexandra, Parental Leave emerged from the realization that much of family life unfolds outside the moments we choose to remember.
+The camera gives mundane moments a place to exist, a reminder that much of our lives happen while we wait between the big moments.